Battery-Powered Snow Blowers That Actually Work

 Check out these impressive cordless electric models from CR’s tests

-Consumer Reports has been testing battery-powered snow blowers for about five years, and in that time, it’s been nearly impossible to find models worth recommending.
+Consumer Reports has been testing battery-powered snow blowers for more than five years, and in that time, it has been almost impossible to find models worth recommending.

 But that’s changing.
-These tools, which are sometimes sold as "cordless" or "cordless electric" snow blowers, or snow throwers, are improving by leaps and bounds.
+These tools, which are sometimes called cordless or cordless electric snow blowers, or snow throwers, are improving by leaps and bounds.

-“Battery snow blowers are really nipping at the heels of comparably sized gas models, and they offer advantages that gas snow blowers can’t match,” says Dave Trezza, CR’s test engineer in charge of snow blowers.
+“Battery snow blowers are really nipping at the heels of comparably sized gas models, and they offer advantages that gas snow blowers can’t match,” says Dave Trezza, who oversees CR’s snow blower tests.